Cantera/cantera/README.rst

 `Installation instructions for the current release of Cantera
 <https://cantera.org/install/index.html>`_ are available from the main `Cantera
 documentation site <https://cantera.org>`_.
-Installers are provided for Windows (MSI packages), macOS (through Homebrew), and Ubuntu.
-Anaconda packages containing the Cantera Python module are also available for Windows, macOS, and Linux.
+Installers are provided for Windows (MSI packages), macOS, and Ubuntu.
+Anaconda packages containing the Cantera Python and Matlab modules are also available for Windows, macOS, and Linux.

 .. image:: https://anaconda.org/cantera/cantera/badges/installer/conda.svg
     :target: https://anaconda.org/Cantera/cantera